simionAndrei/SBD_AWS-assignment/README.md

 ## Kryo Serializer
 [Spark uses by default the standard Java serializer](#https://spark.apache.org/docs/latest/tuning.html#data-serialization).
-This has a big overhead, so we used the Kyro Serializer which allows better throughput.
+This has a big overhead, so we used the [Kryo Serializer](https://github.com/EsotericSoftware/kryo) which allows better throughput.

 ## offHeap enabled
 Because the offHeap memory does not follow the standard Java representation it consumes less memory and is not